Honeyland: Filming and production

 Starting in 2015, the documentary was filmed over three years and the final version was condensed from more than 400 hours of footage.
 Due to the remoteness of Bekirlija, the production team stayed there for three-to-four consecutive days before going to nearby towns for supplies and to recharge their filming equipment.
 They slept in tents and hammocks in front of Hatidže's house.
 The production involved a crew of six: the two directors, two directors of photography, an editor, and a sound engineer.
 They spent the better course of three years visiting the families of the film.
 Fejmi Daut, one of the documentary's cinematographers, said the lack of electricity in the village meant the production crew relied on daylight, candles, gaslight and a fireplace to achieve desired image quality.
 Each of the directors focused on a different element of the narrative; Kotevska's main role was the portrayal of relationships while Stefanov captured the environmental aspects.

 The documentary uses fly on the wall style; it does not use any voice-overs and subjects filmed do not look directly at the camera, which gives it an "invisible" quality.
 According to Kotevska and Stefanov, during filming they mainly relied on visual observations of their subjects, whose language they did not understand.
 This approach was followed during the post-production stages and the first six months of the rough cut, which together lasted approximately 12 months.
 The directors focused only on the visuals without making use of audio recordings or transcripts.
 According to Kotevska, they wanted to make sure the movie's narrative is completely understandable even if it is followed visually.
 The filming technique has elements of direct cinema and cinéma vérité.
 The camerawork, which is steady during the first half of the movie, later becomes less steady with the arrival of the nomadic neighbors.

 The film's score was composed and performed by the Macedonian band Foltin under the musical supervision of Rana Eid from the production company DB Studios in Beirut, Lebanon.
 The directors decided to collaborate with Foltin on the movie's score because they deemed Foltin original and capable of creating music specifically tailored for the documentary.

 After the film, the filmmakers bought Hatidže a house close to her brother's family, although she still spends bee season in her old village.
-They also set up a donation page supporting Hatidže and the Sam kids on the film's website.
+They also set up a donation page supporting Sams' children on the film's website.